n8tb1t/use-scroll-position/README.md

 `use-scroll-position` returns the scroll position of the browser window, using a modern, stable and performant implementation.

 Most of the time scroll listeners do very expensive work, such as querying dom elements, reading height / width and so on.
-`use-scroll-position` solves this by using [`requestAnimationFrame`](https://stackoverflow.com/a/44779316) technic to avoid too many reflows (the browser to recalculate everything)
+`use-scroll-position` solves this by using [`throttling`](https://stackoverflow.com/a/44779316) technic to avoid too many reflows (the browser to recalculate everything).